rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

         run_pear.pl -p 4 -o stitched_reads raw_data/*

+Note: it is important to check the % read assembled.
+It may be better to simply concatenate the forward and reverse reads together if the assembly % is too low.

 3. Run Bowtie2 to screen out human sequences (Note: you can use run_deconseq.pl instead but it is much slower).

         run_human_filter.pl -p 4 -o screened_reads/ stitched_reads/*.assembled*